 - 3.19.
 A CE mark is a symbol applied to products to indicate that they conform with relevant presiding regulations regarding health and safety or environmental protection.
-The CE mark is a legal requirement when placing a medical device on the market in the EU.
-In the main, all devices used in frontline healthcare will carry a CE mark. - 3.20.
-All medical devices require being CE marked prior to being placed on the market within the European Economic Area (EEA) (see ref 46), with two exceptions: devices for clinical investigation and devices described as custom made for instance devices for a specific patient as prescribed by a healthcare professional.
+The CE mark is a legal requirement when placing a medical device on the market in the EU. - 3.20.
+All medical devices require being CE marked prior to being placed on the market within the European Economic Area (EEA) (see ref 47), with two exceptions: devices for clinical investigation and devices described as custom made for instance devices for a specific patient as prescribed by a healthcare professional.
 The CE Mark demonstrates the device is compliant with the Essential Requirements of the EU Directives, or with the General Product Safety Requirements of the EU Regulations.
 The Essential Requirements and General Safety and Performance Requirements are contained in Annex 1 of the respective legislation. - 3.21.
 The CE marking process is the responsibility of the manufacturer of a medical device.
 Owners and operators of medical devices should be aware that there is a time restriction on devices that were placed on the market under the EU Directives on how long these devices can continue to be used.
-For the use in GB market, see timeline above (figure 3.1 and 3.2). - 3.22.
+For the use in GB market, see timeline above (Figure 3.1 and Figure 3.2). - 3.22.
 The current legislation cuts off acceptance of CE marking at 2030, the intention is to allow these devices on the GB market for longer subject to certain requirements.
 In the meantime, the UK continues to progress the development of a framework for international recognition, including through targeted engagement with stakeholders, building on the outline proposals for alternative routes to market which were included in our 2021. - 3.23.
 Under specific circumstances some medical devices are exempted from the requirement to carry the CE mark.
 It is vital that people responsible for acquiring medical devices are fully conversant with the regulatory requirements applicable to that particular medical device. - 3.24.
-Products with the following exemption categories will not carry the CE mark and will require managing with their respective particular regulatory arrangements: - a device manufactured and used solely within a health/ care organisation, (under a Health Institution Exemption under the 2017 EU Medical Device Regulations:
+Products with the following exemption categories will not carry the CE mark and will require managing with their respective particular regulatory arrangements: - a device manufactured and used solely within a health/ care organisation, (under a Health Institution Exemption under the 2017 EU Medical Device Regulations: Regulation 2017/745 (see ref 48) - a custom-made device although it must still meet the requirements in the regulations and the type of device must be clearly labelled 'custom-made device'

-- Regulation 2017/745 (see ref 47); (See the MHRA Health institution exemption draft for public consultation (see ref 48) - a custom-made device although it must still meet the requirements in the regulations and the type of device must be clearly labelled 'custom-made device' - undergoing a clinical investigation it must be clearly labelled 'exclusively for clinical investigation' and meet the requirements for CE marking as far as possible - centres accepting pre-market products under the clinical investigation must take the necessary precautions to protect the health and safety of patients, in line with MHRA guidance clinical Investigations of medical devices (see ref 49) - an in vitro diagnostic medical device (IVD) for performance evaluation - a non-compliant device used in exceptional circumstances for example, if there is no legitimate alternative available (humanitarian grounds via MHRA approval using the approval form: Humanitarian use of device - application form (see ref 50)
+undergoing a clinical investigation - it must be clearly labelled 'exclusively for clinical investigation' and meet the requirements for CE marking as far as possible - centres accepting pre-market products under the clinical investigation must take the necessary precautions to protect the health and safety of patients, in line with MHRA guidance clinical Investigations of medical devices (see ref 49)

+- an in vitro diagnostic medical device (IVD) for performance evaluation - a non-compliant device used in exceptional circumstances for example. if there is no legitimate alternative available (humanitarian grounds via MHRA approval using the approval form: Humanitarian use of device - application form (see ref 50)